exis9/sQuery/README.md

 # sQuery
-A Very Small ES6 Native Speed jQuery for Svelte, Vue3, React, Angular, and WEB.
+This is a *Very Small ES6 Native Speed jQuery for Svelte, Vue3, React, Angular, and WEB*.

 Are you fed up with the modern js frameworks?
 But you're not allowed to go back to the jQuery days, right?